cesko-digital/blog/README.md

 ## How to Insert Article

 Articles need to be saved in `content/posts` directory.

+### Required fields

 Article has these required fields:

 - `cover` (as an URL)
 - `description`